 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Brearerty has appeared as MacCurdy, MacKirdy, MacKirdie, MacCurdie, MacQuartie, MacBararthy, MacBerarthy, MacWerarthy, MacMurtrie, MacMutrie and many more.

 Early Notables of the Brearerty family (pre 1700)

-More information is included under the topic Early Brearerty Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Brearerty Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brearerty family to Ireland

 Some of the Brearerty family moved to Ireland, but this topic is not covered in this excerpt.